venturadan/startup/notes.md

 	- something super simple the first time, just to do it and understand it
 	- codenames (probably too hard)
 	- some simple CC thing?
-- [] Go back over instruction and edit typos
 - [] Resolve last batch of questions to Lee(/Mark?)
+- [] Read CSS Instruction
 - [] CSS assignments
 	-[] practice
 	-[] flex
 	-[] framework
 	-[] startup
+- [] Go back over instruction and edit typos
 - [] create personal AWS account?

 ## Questions for me to figure out myself